 Scrum Teams that understand the “why” behind the Scrum framework can better increase value delivery to the organization.
 Internalizing the purpose behind the events, artifacts and accountabilities of Scrum allows the team to get the most benefit from them.
 We’ve already discussed the purpose behind each of the events in Scrum.
-Now let’s turn our attention to the purpose of each of the three accountabilities in Scrum.
+Now let’s turn our attention to the purpose of each of the three accountabilities in Scrum: the Product Owner, Developers and Scrum Master.

 To achieve their purpose of delivering a usable increment once per Sprint, Developers on a Scrum Team manage their work using the Sprint Backlog.